Pynes of London

 William and Louisa's son Alfred James Smithers had earlier been admitted to Manchester Street School, Camden on 24 June 1889.
 Alfred married Kate Alethea Manning in 1911.
 In 1919 they were living at 21, Ashcombe Street, Sands End West, Finsbury and Fulham.
 In 1939 they were living at 8 Daphne Street, Wandsworth and both father and sons were gas fitters.
 Alfred and Kate's appear to have had two sons, both of whom were still living at home in 1939:

 - Alfred L Smithers.
 Born 16 December 1912.

 - Leslie Ernest Smithers.
 Born 14 September 1917.
 Baptised 4 November 1917 at St Matthew, Fulham.
 Leslie married Winifred Margaret Stone in 1941.
 Leslie died on 11 January 1998.

 Alfred James Smithers of 8 Daphne Street, Wansdworth died on 8 August 1952 at St James Hospital, Balham.
 Administration of his estate was granted to Kate Alethea Smithers his widow.
 His estate was valued at £714.
 18s.
 10d.
-Kate A Smithers died in 1965.
+Kate A Smithers died in 1965 in Wandsworth.

-Nothing more is known about William and Louisa's son Edwin P Smithers after 1901.
-It may be that he died that year. a record of the death of Edwin Philip Smithers has been located.
+Nothing more is known about William and Louisa's son Edwin Philip Smithers after 1901.
+It may be that he died that year. a record of the death of Edwin Philip Smithers, aged 13 in ST George, Hanover Square has been located.